fooltowise/NeroNotes/Nero's Notes/Bergman & Beving – revitalising the original serial acquirer.md

 We have also increased the focus on ROCE, not only focusing on profit growth, to ensure we do the right investment and activities in our current companies but also on generating cash flows to be able to increase acquisitions.

-For this, we use a B&B ROCE definition (EBITA/WC%) used for decades within Bergman & Beving.
+For this, we use a B&B ROCE definition (EBITA/WC%) used for decades within [[Bergman & Beving]].
 I have also brought my experience and network within M&A to vitalise our acquisition activities, and we now have a comprehensive acquisition pipeline of exciting prospects.